Applications of perverse sheaves in commutative algebra: The Riemann-Hilbert functor in characteristic and perverse -sheaves

 It will be convenient to have a variant of Corollary~\ref{PerverseCharpLocal} and Example~\ref{ExPervFrobLocal} in the ``affine'' setting:

 \begin{remark} Say $k$ is an algebraically closed field of characteristic $p$.
 Let $X = \Spec A$ be a finite type affine $k$-scheme, and let $X \into Y = \Spec R$ be a closed immersion into a smooth $k$-scheme $Y$ of dimension~$d$.
-One can then show by mimicking Corollary~\ref{PerverseCharpLocal} that the following categories are equivalent: \begin{enumerate}[\quad\rm(1)] \item[(3')] The category $\mathrm{Perv}_{hol}(X[F])$ of perverse holonomic Frobenius modules on $X$. \item[(4')] The category $\mathrm{Perv}_c(X;\FFp)$ of perverse sheaves on $X$. \item[(5')] The (opposite of) the quotient by nilpotents of the category of Cartier modules on $X$. \item[(6')] The (opposite of) the full subcategory $\mathrm{Mod}_{fgu,A}(R) \subset \mathrm{Mod}_{fgu}(R)$ spanned by images of pairs
+One can then show by mimicking Corollary~\ref{PerverseCharpLocal} that the following categories are equivalent: \begin{enumerate}[\quad\rm(1)] \item[(3')] The category $\Perv_{hol}(X[F])$ of perverse holonomic Frobenius modules on $X$.